The Reality of Alzheimer’s Disease

-Alzheimer’s disease is an uncomfortable topic that has been kept pretty quiet in mainstream culture.
-But with the aging baby boomer population reaching 65+ in record numbers, new information, conversations and research is being done to help find a cure for this debilitating disease.
-And Meryl Comer, seasoned broadcast journalist and President of the Geoffrey Beene Foundation Alzheimer’s Initiative, provides powerful insight as an Alzheimer’s caregiver and support advocate.
+Alzheimer’s is an uncomfortable topic that has been kept quiet in mainstream culture.
+But with the aging baby boomer population reaching 65+ in record numbers, more information, conversations and research is being done to help find a cure for this debilitating disease.

 How Does an Alzheimer’s Diagnosis Change Your Life?

-Gralnick presented atypically for Alzheimer’s; too young, too fit and too accomplished.
+Gralnick presented atypically for Alzheimer’s at the age of 57 — he was too young, too fit and too accomplished.
 This made it especially challenging for Comer.
 “It’s not only a very irrational disease, but also very hard to take away someone’s independence.
 I actually had to dismantle the battery and lock away his sports car in the garage to protect other people,” she comments.
 But you must be pre-emptive so they don’t endanger themselves and others.
-Let the doctor make the call that it’s time to turn over the keys to the car; otherwise you become the victim of your loved one’s rage.”
+Let the doctor make the call that it’s time to turn over the keys to the car, otherwise you become the victim of your loved one’s rage.”

-Comer made sure to take precautions and put up signs around the house to help her husband.
+Comer chose to take precautions and put up signs around the house to help her husband as he progressed through the Alzheimer’s journey.
 “If you go back almost 20 years, Alzheimer’s was not a public topic of conversation.
 The diagnosis envelops you like a dark cloud.
 You feel helpless and alone.
 No one is prepared to be handed a diagnosis for which there is no cure.
 Alzheimer’s rob the patient and his family of a future.”

 The Future of Alzheimer’s